 Frequent urination is more than frustrating and can be a beacon warning of a more serious underlying medical condition, such as diabetes, urinary tract infection, or benign prostatic hyperplasia (BPH).
-The qualified professionals of Urology Associates of Southeastern North Carolina provide a range of testing, treatments, and services to find out the cause and give you relief in Wilmington, North Carolina.
+The qualified professionals of Urology Associates of Southeastern North Carolina provide a range of testing, treatments, and services to find out the cause and give you relief in Wilmington, North Carolina, and Southport, North Carolina.
 Don’t just live with frequent urination or hope it gets better.
 Be proactive and protect your urinary system.
 Call Urology Associates of Southeastern North Carolina or schedule online today.

 Frequent urination refers to the need to urinate more often than normal, often to the point where it’s negatively impacting your daily life.
 Certain factors that might play a role with frequent urination include:

 Depending on the cause of your frequent urination, you might also experience other urinary symptoms, such as pain or discomfort during urination and an unusual urine color.

 If you have any symptoms or concerns about the health of your urinary system, and especially if your frequent urination is negatively impacting your daily life, you should visit Urology Associates of Southeastern North Carolina for evaluation and treatment.

 Frequent urination could be a sign of a more serious underlying health condition, so it’s best to be safe and seek the medical care and support of a qualified urologist.

 You should make sure you visit Urology Associates of Southeastern North Carolina, particularly if you have blood in your urine, red or dark brown urine, pain in your lower abdomen, loss of bladder control, or other concerning symptoms.

 How your urologist treats your frequent urination depends on what’s causing it.
 Your urologist might suggest: